alexey1607/scalyr-community/guides/how-to-set-alerts.md

 If you've found that your missing important events, look for places to tighten your threshold or perhaps add an additional alert.

-And finally, We hope you've found this reference valuable, enlightening, and perhaps even fun (ok, ok, we won't push it.)
-If you didn't - let us know!
-This, along with all of the Scalyr Community Guides, [is editable on Github]().
-If we've gotten something wrong, please make a correction and submit a pull request or leave a comment below.
-We are believers in [Cunningham's Law](http://meta.wikimedia.org/wiki/Cunningham%27s_Law) (best seen in [xkcd 386](http://xkcd.com/386/)) so we value and deeply appreciate feedback.
+And finally, we hope you've found this reference valuable, enlightening, and perhaps even fun...(ok, ok, we won't push it.)

 Good luck and happy alerting!